jeanCarloMachado/talks-courses/clean-codev2/presentation.md

 Maybe a SRP problem.

-7 - Keep all entities small;
+7 - Keep all entities small
 ----------------------------

 No classes over 50 lines and no packages over 10 files.